Students Experiencing Homelessness and Their Families

-To the extent practical and as required by law, the district will work with homeless students and their families to provide stability in school attendance and other services.
-Special attention will be given to ensuring the enrollment and attendance of homeless students not currently attending school.
-Homeless students will be provided district services for which they are eligible, including Head Start and comparable pre-school programs, Title I, similar state programs, special education, bilingual education, vocational and technical education programs, Highly Capable student programs, and school nutrition programs.
+To the extent practical and as required by law, the district will work with students experiencing homelessness and their families to provide stability in school attendance and other services.
+Special attention will be given to ensuring the enrollment and attendance of students experiencing homelessness not currently attending school.
+Students experiencing homelessness will be provided district services for which they are eligible, including Head Start and comparable pre-school programs, Title I, similar state programs, special education, bilingual education, vocational and technical education programs, Highly Capable student programs, and school nutrition programs.

 A. Sharing the housing of other persons due to loss of housing or economic hardship;